we29758143/Human-Activity-Recognition/README.md

 # 5. Model Application
 The reason I used several classifier not neural network is because Randon Forest Classifier already gave us really high accuracy on validation data.
 We can use this model to predict several type of use case.
 Not only in this regard, we can put more device on body.
 Then imporve athlete performance such as basketball shooting, scoccer, swimming, etc. For example, if we can retrieve a data from an excellent basketball shooter then we can try to understand how the movement of the body will affect shooting rate.
+	ffffffffffff